Custom 3D pixel design for the Xtension Control game controller board.

 We were among the very first game developers in the Netherlands.
 When we formed our team in the late 1980s, we were still high school students.
 There were no game production companies in Holland yet, there was no game development education, and no internet or search engines yet.
 We had to learn our skills from books and by analyzing existing games.
 In order to make a game run smoothly, computers like the Commodore range required developers to fully take over the system in order to fully utilize the limited hardware capacity.
 When you did that, you could not make use of existing libraries or other digital resources, but had to create everything from scratch yourself.
 This included a disk loader, protection against illegal copying, the game engine, a custom level editor, a complete custom font in order to display text and scores, all of the code, all graphics and animation, all music and sound effects, and so on.
 We used our self-made music editors (SIDmon and Digital Mugician) for chiptunes featuring generated synth sounds, to make the soundtrack fit in the small amount of available RAM.

-Our small game development team in the late 1980s. 🙂 From left to right: Metin (graphics and game design), Ramon (music and sound effects) and Reinier (coding and game design).
+Our small game development team in the late 1980s, snapped with an analog Polaroid camera. 🙂 From left to right: Metin (graphics and game design), Ramon (music and sound effects) and Reinier (coding and game design).